 Well Plugging Program: Chapter 40E-3 F.A.C. and the Well Code require that abandoned wells be plugged.
 All wells discovered by DNR staff shall be plugged by the owner at his/her expense.
 A plugging permit is required, but no fee is charged.
-Well plugging shall be performed only by licensed water well contractors.
+Well plugging shall be performed only by licensed State of Florida water well contractors.